revell-logo

 Can I shoot down a drone over my property in Australia?

 No, shooting down a drone over your property is illegal in Australia.
 Drones are classified as aircraft under federal law, and damaging or destroying an aircraft can result in criminal charges with penalties including fines up to $10,500 or imprisonment.
-Instead, document the incident and report violations to CASA or police.
+Document the incident and report violations to CASA or police instead.

 What to do if someone is flying a drone over your house?

-Document the incident with photos or videos if safe, note the time and behavior, try to identify the operator if possible, and consider a polite conversation if you know who’s flying it.
-If the behavior continues or violates privacy/safety rules, file reports with CASA for safety violations or police for privacy breaches.
+Document the incident with photos or videos if safe, note the time date and behavior, try to identify the operator or capture the registration number if visible, and try a polite conversation if you know who is operating it.
+If violations continue or safety rules are broken, file reports with CASA for safety violations or police for privacy breaches.
 Provide all your documentation when making reports.

 Do drones have to be registered in Australia?

 All drones weighing 250 grams or more must be registered with CASA.
+Registration is free for recreational operators and valid for three years.
 The registration number must be clearly displayed on the drone.
-Registration is free for recreational operators and valid for three years.
-Commercial operators have additional registration and licensing requirements.
-Always check for registration numbers when documenting drone incidents.
+Commercial operators have additional licensing requirements including the Remote Pilot Licence (RePL) and Remotely Operated Aircraft Certificate (ReOC).

 Final Recommendations

-Navigating drone overflights requires balancing safety regulations, privacy concerns, and practical solutions.
-While you can’t claim exclusive rights to the airspace above your property, you do have legal protections against invasive behavior and safety violations.
+Navigating drone overflights over your property requires balancing federal aviation regulations, state privacy laws, and practical resolution strategies.
+While you cannot claim exclusive rights to the airspace above your land, you have genuine legal protections against invasive recording and safety violations.
+The key is understanding which laws apply to your specific situation and choosing the right pathway to address your concerns.

 Related